ent/ent/doc/website/blog/2021-09-02-ent-extension-api.md

 easy and structured way to extend a small, core system.
-Much criticism has been made of the Node.js ecosystem (even by its [original creator Ryan Dahl](https://www.youtube.com/watch?v=M3BM9TB-8yA)) but it is very hard to argue that the ease of publishing and consuming new `npm` modules facilitated the explosion in it's popularity.
+Much criticism has been made of the Node.js ecosystem (even by its [original creator Ryan Dahl](https://www.youtube.com/watch?v=M3BM9TB-8yA)) but it is very hard to argue that the ease of publishing and consuming new `npm` modules facilitated the explosion in its popularity.
 I've discussed on my personal blog how [protoc's plugin system works](https://rotemtam.com/2021/03/22/creating-a-protoc-plugin-to-gen-go-code/) and how that made the Protobuf ecosystem thrive.
 In short, ecosystems are only created under modular designs.